Translation of the Final Fantasy IV Documents on Settings Book

 Those Who Devote Their Lives to the Joy of Creation

-Simple Tools, but Splendid Weapons in Cid's Hands
+Even the Simplest Tools Are Splendid Weapons in Cid's Hands

 Hammers are just hammers, and in the hands of everyone but Cid, they're nothing but tools.

 Fashioned from a special metal; the friction produced when it's used to attack creates an electric charge.
 It's especially effective against enemies weak against thunder.
-Extremely weighty; supposedly has special properties that increase one's power when the hammer is equipped.
+Extremely weighty; has special properties that increase one's power when the hammer is equipped.

 A Hot-Blooded Ninja and a Double-Fisted Swordsman